kopsha/python-1o1/docs/lists.rst

 Lists
 *****

-Order... matters.
+Order matters.
 And python lists make it easy to work with ordered data.
 Lists are a builtin data structure for storing and accessing objects which belong in a specific sequence.
 We will now learn how to create and use lists, and we will do so in a linear and orderly fashion.